by AATU

 • High-Fat Content: 20% crude fat may require careful portioning for less active cats to avoid weight gain.

-• Ash Levels: Crude ash at 8.9% could be unsuitable for cats needing low-mineral diets for urinary health.
+• Ash Levels: The crude ash content of 8.9% may be unsuitable for cats requiring low-mineral diets for urinary health.

 • Strong Flavor Profile: The inclusion of multiple botanicals like marigold and fenugreek may not appeal to all cats.